-A tray with small containers of paint, few paintbrushes, a small napkin, a container to fill water and blank sheets of paper.
+A tray with small containers of paint, a few paintbrushes, a small napkin, a container to fill water, and blank sheets of paper.

 Every Montessori activity needs a clear presentation of how to use the material.
 Show the child how to fill water, and use the paint without mixing up the colors.

 I always fill the paint tubs with very little paint.
 That way if the child accidentally mixes the paint it won’t be a waste.

 A tray with different colored beads sorted in a bead organizer and some codes.

 This is a fine motor activity that belongs to the Practical Life Shelf.
 The child can pick the desired colors and make his own necklace or bracelet.
 You can even add a few pattern guides for the child to follow.

 Montessori’s approach to arts and crafts is unique.
 It focuses on building skills before the child is exposed to free craft.